VandanaYadav24/MasterThesis_repo/README.md

 Step 5: Modeling based on prediction task. <br/>
 Step 6: Evaluate the model on test set using metrics according to prediction task.

+These steps are followed for all datasets used here.

 ### Prediction tasks: <br/>
 1. Predicting desired ratings. (rating prediction task) <br/>